-I’m just the average enlisted military person.
-I work the flight line and like most maintainers; I hate my job.
+I was just the average enlisted military person.
+I worked in the back shop at first and then the flight line.
+Like most maintainers; I hated my job.
 The military has many positive aspects.
 However, the way I have been treated and seen others treated has made me realize that a 20 year maintenance career is not for me.
-I work hard and my integrity is my best quality.

-I was at Ellsworth AFB, SD (USA) since 2013.
+I was stationed at Ellsworth AFB, SD (USA) in 2013.
 When I first arrived, I worked in the back shop for the engine.
 It was horrible.
 I expected more work and better behavior from co-workers.
 I deployed for the first time in 2015 to Qatar.
 My deployment got cut short when I got appendicitis and soon after, needed advanced knee surgery.
 When I came back from this deployment, I was stuffed right back in the back shop.
-Once my knee healed, I was moved to the flight-line.
+Once my knee healed, I was moved back to the flight-line.
 Shortly after my PCA (permanent change of assignment, a PCS is a change of station.) to the flight-line, I deployed to Guam.

 My husband (then boyfriend) also deployed to Guam with me.
 We got married in Iowa shortly after our return from the Guam deployment.
 I had received orders to Korea but I denied them.
 My husband and I applied for and thankfully received joint spouse orders to Nellis AFB, NV (USA).
 We arrived at Nellis towards the end of June 2017.